stackhpc/ansible-slurm-appliance/docs/experimental/pulp.md

 In order to ensure reproducibility, by default image builds use mirrors of DNF repositories hosted on StackHPC's "Ark" Pulp server.
 This page describes how to use a local Pulp server instead of Ark, which reduces network traffic and speeds up builds.
-The repositories on this local Pulp sever are sychronised to Ark so that builds still use the same package snapshots.
+The repositories on this local Pulp server are synchronised to Ark so that builds still use the same package snapshots.

 It is also possible to use a local Pulp server to install packages during the